kubeedge/ianvs/docs/guides/how-to-contribute-test-environments.md

   # incremental rounds setting for incremental learning paradigm.; int type; default value is 2;
   incremental_rounds: 2
 ```

-It can be found that, for a test we need to setup the three fields:
+It can be found that for a test, we need to set up the three fields:

 - dataset
 - model_eval
 - metrics

-That means, if you want to test on different dataset, different model or different metrics, you need a new test environment.
+That means, if you want to test on a different dataset, different model, or different metrics, you need a new test environment.

 ## Add a new test environment

 Please refer to the examples directory, [pcb-aoi](https://github.com/kubeedge/ianvs/tree/main/examples/pcb-aoi) is a scenario for testing.
-We can regard it as a subject for a student that need to take an exam, the test env is like examination paper,
+We can regard it as a subject for a student that needs to take an exam, the test env is like an examination paper,
 and the test job is like the student.

-For a subject `pcb-aoi`, a new examination paper could be added to the subdirectory, on the same level as `benchmarkingjob`.
+For a subject `pcb-aoi`, a new examination paper could be added to the subdirectory, on the same level as a `benchmarking job`.
 The detailed steps could be the following:

-1. Copy `benchmarkingjob` and named `benchmarkingjob_2` or any other intuitive name.
+1. Copy `benchmarking job` and name `benchmarking job_2` or any other intuitive name.
-2. Add new algorithm to `testalgorithms`, or Keep the useful algorithm.
-It can refer to [contribute algorithm] section to develop your own algorithm.
+2. Add new algorithms to test algorithms, or Keep the useful algorithm.
+It can refer to contribute algorithm section to develop your own algorithm.
-3. Copy `testenv/testnev.yaml`, and modify it based on what you need to test, with different dataset, model, metrics and so on.
+3. Copy testenv/testnev.yaml, and modify it based on what you need to test, with different datasets, models, metrics, and so on.

 If all things have been done, and you think that would be a nice "examination paper", you can create PR to ianvs, to publish your paper.

-Interested "student" from our comunity will take the exam.
+Interested "students" from our community will take the exam.

 [contribute algorithm]: how-to-contribute-algorithms.md